ronv3/data-eng-group12/project-3-info.md

 Most recent progress can be found on branch omd-2, as there were some issues unsolved regarding Openmetadata and Clickhouse migration as well as data ingestion.
 Took 30+ hours for Tarvet Kullmann and 20+ hours for Ron-Aaron Vahtra.
 Unfortunately with no successful complete results, therefore code is not integrated to main branch.

 As some of the requirements got fulfilled, please review [this branch](https://github.com/ronv3/data-eng-group12/blob/omd_2/tourism-dwh) for progress and results.
+* Registering of ClickHouse gold tables should be implemented

 ## Superset BI Dashboard
 Guide for run: